India Protests At UN General Assembly Against PM Shehbaz Highlighting Kashmir Dispute - UrduPoint

 India Protests At UN General Assembly Against PM Shehbaz Highlighting Kashmir Dispute

-UNITED NATIONS, (APP - UrduPoint / Pakistan Point News - 29th Sep, 2024) India has protested against Pakistan Prime Minister Shehbaz Sharif raising the Kashmir dispute in his address to the UN General Assembly on Friday, and went on to accuse Islamabad of pursuing a policy of cross-border terrorism.
+UNITED NATIONS, (APP - UrduPoint / Pakistan Point News - 29th Sep, 2024) India has protested against Pakistan Prime Minister Shehbaz Sharif raising the Kashmir dispute in his address to the United Nations General Assembly on Friday and went on to accuse Islamabad of pursuing a policy of cross-border terrorism.

 Pakistan, which has repeatedly debunked the Indian charges, is set to exercise its right of reply to the Indian minister's provocative statement tonight when the day's speakers finish their speeches.
 On its part, Pakistan has been saying that it is a victim of terrorism sponsored by India.